News and Events, Health and Wellness

 Once vaccinated, we must continue wearing masks, being socially distant, and taking other steps to reduce our risk.

-Are you still giving out the Janssen (Johnson & Johnson) vaccine?
+Why was the Janssen (Johnson & Johnson) vaccine paused?
 Is the vaccine safe?

 What are the side effects?